Drug And Alcohol Addiction In Mesa, Arizona

-Located less than twenty miles from Phoenix, one of the Southwest’s major drug hubs, Mesa is the third-largest city in Arizona.
-Its proximity to Phoenix, the US-Mexico border, and the interstate highway system have resulted in a seemingly endless flow of illicit substances into the suburban city.
+Located less than 20 miles from Phoenix, and one of the Southwest’s major drug hubs, Mesa is the third-largest city in Arizona.
+Its proximity to Phoenix, the US-Mexico border, and the interstate highway system has resulted in a seemingly endless flow of illicit substances into the suburban city.

-Opioid Crisis in the Suburbs
+Opioid Crisis In The Suburbs

 [Opioid overdose] is out in the suburbs.
 It’s out in areas where you probably wouldn’t imagine.
 It doesn’t discriminate.

-By mid-2018, the Arizona Department of Health reported more than 3,200 suspected opioid overdose cases statewide; 400 of them resulted in death.
+By mid-2018, the Arizona Department of Health reported more than 3,200 suspected Opioid overdose cases statewide; 400 of them resulted in death.

-Authorities have also witnessed the far-reaching effects of prescription opioid abuse lead to a concurrent rise in heroin abuse.
-As prescription opioid painkillers become harder to obtain due to Arizona’s Prescription Drug Monitoring Program, many opioid-dependent individuals turn to heroin due to its cheaper price and greater availability.
+Authorities have also witnessed the far-reaching effects of prescription Opioid abuse lead to a concurrent rise in Heroin abuse.
+As prescription Opioid painkillers become harder to obtain due to Arizona’s Prescription Drug Monitoring Program, many Opioid-dependent individuals turn to Heroin due to its cheaper price and greater availability.

-Drug Houses and Methamphetamine in Mesa
+Drug Houses And Methamphetamine In Mesa

-Situated in single- and multi-family residences, vehicles, and storage sheds, these trafficking locations bring toxic chemicals, explosions, fires, and increases in violent criminal activity to the neighborhoods they invade.
+Situated in single-family and multi-family residences, vehicles, and storage sheds, these trafficking locations bring toxic chemicals, explosions, fires, and increases in violent criminal activity to the neighborhoods they invade.
 These clandestine labs have become such a problem for the city of Mesa that law enforcement has created a hotline number and phone app for reporting this kind of drug activity.

-Treatment in Mesa
+Treatment In Mesa